VIAME/VIAME/README.md

 currently VS2017 is the desired compiler, though select versions of 2015 and 2019 also work.
 If using CUDA, version 9.0 and above, with CUDNN 7.0 and above is desired, in particular we recommend CUDA 10.
 On both Windows and Linux it can also be beneficial to use Anaconda to get multiple standard python packages.
-Boost Python (turned on by default when Python is enabled) requires Numpy and a few other dependencies.

 There are several optional arguments to viame which control which plugins get built, such as those listed below.
 If a plugin is enabled that depends on another dependency